-3 semester hours (2 class hours/3 laboratory hours)
+3 semester hours (2 class hours/3 laboratory hours) Offered: Varies

-Offered: Varies

 A study of veterinary clinical laboratory procedures including specimen collection, hematology, cytology, blood chemistry, urinalysis, and necropsy technique.
 Immunology and serology will also be discussed.
 Lecture incorporates heavy use of PowerPoint images of blood smears, urine, and cytology to aid in identification of cells and structures in the laboratory.
 The primary source of blood and urine samples for laboratory will be surgery patients from VET230 L, Anesthesia and Surgical Nursing Lab.
 In addition, field trips may be required to collect samples for lab.
-Prerequisites: MED 125 AND VET 201, both with a 'C' or higher AND VET 202 with a 'C' or higher (may be concurrent).
+Prerequisites: MED 125 or HIM 101 or VET 125 and VET 201 and VET 202 (or with concurrency).
+All with a grade of 'C' or higher.